M4nxx14bbc0/example/README.md

-# Example of a C file beign compiled step by step
+# Example of a C file being compiled step by step
 ## Steps
 ### Prepocessing
 ```bash